Jorge Orta (artist)

-Biography
+Orta began his career as a painter, winning numerous awards for his work.
+In response to the increasing censorship of the Argentine military regime, he shifted to more avant-garde and alternative forms of visual communication, such as mail art and action-performance, working in underground artist collectives.
+He was also lecturer in the Faculty of Fine Arts of the Universidad Nacional de Rosario, and a member of the Argentinean national council for scientific research, until 1984, when he received a scholarship to the Sorbonne and relocated to Paris.

+In Paris, Orta began experimenting with the technology for large-scale image projection and painted and illuminated sites of cultural and historical significance around the world.
+In 1993, he founded Les Moulins with his wife Lucy Orta.
+The pair collaborate as a team known as Lucy + Jorge Orta on major artworks that often explore environmental sustainability and urgent humanitarian crises.

+Early life and education

 Jorge Orta was born in 1953, in Rosario, Argentina.
-After graduating simultaneously from the Faculty of Fine Arts and the Faculty of Architecture at the Universidad Nacional de Rosario, Orta began his career as a painter, winning numerous awards for his work.
+He was raised in Paris.
+His father was a civil servant and his mother, a teacher.
+After graduating simultaneously from the Faculty of Fine Arts and the Faculty of Architecture at the Universidad Nacional de Rosario.

+In 1984, Orta received a scholarship from the Argentinian Ministry of Foreign and European Affairs to pursue a D.E.A.
+(Diplôme d'études approfondies) at the Sorbonne in Paris.

+Career

+Argentina

+Orta began his career as a painter, winning numerous awards for his work.
 In response to the increasing censorship of the Argentine military regime, his practice shifted to more avant-garde and alternative forms of visual communication, such as mail art and action-performance, working in underground artist collectives.
 He was the first Argentine artist to explore video and image projection technology, staging a series of controversial public installations in Rosario: Transcurso Vital (1981), Testigos Blancos (1982), Madera y Trapo (1983), and Fusion de sangre Latinoamericana (1984).

 Orta was a lecturer in the Faculty of Fine Arts of the Universidad Nacional de Rosario and a member of CONICET, the Argentinean national council for scientific research, until 1984, when he received a scholarship from the Ministry of Foreign and European affairs to pursue a D.E.A.
 (Diplôme d'études approfondies) at the Sorbonne in Paris.
-In 1991 a fire in his Quai de la Seine studio tragically destroyed his entire archive of ephemeral works conducted in Argentina.